Vito Fossella

 Vito John Fossella Jr. (born March 9, 1965) is an American politician serving as the Staten Island Borough President since 2022.
 A member of the Republican Party, Fossella previously represented the state's 13th congressional district in the U.S. House of Representatives for six terms, from 1997 to 2009 serving as the lone Republican from New York City.
-A Staten Island native, Fossella initially took office in 1997, after winning a special election held to replace the resigning Susan Molinari.
+A Staten Island native, Fossella initially took office in 1997 after winning a special election held to replace the resigning Susan Molinari.

-After a DUI arrest in Alexandria, Virginia on May 1, 2008, it was discovered that he was living with Laura Fay, a retired US Air Force lieutenant colonel, while Fossella was married.
-The two had a child together and were living in Virginia as a married couple while he was living in Staten Island with his wife.
-He announced on his official website on May 20 that he had chosen to serve out the remainder of his term, which ended on January 3, 2009, but decided not to run for re-election.
+While in Congress, Fossella cosponsored the SAFE Port Act along with bills that funded State Island-area infrastructure.

-In March 2021, Fossella announced that he was running for Borough President of Staten Island.
-He was endorsed by Donald Trump and won the Republican nomination in July 2021.
-He was elected borough president after defeating opponents Mark Murphy and Leticia Remauro.
+After a DUI arrest in Alexandria, Virginia in 2008, it was discovered that he was carrying out an extramarital affair resulting in a child.
+After his arrest, he decided not to run for re-election to Congress.
+In November 2021, Fosella was elected borough president of Staten Island.

 Early life, education, and family

 Fossella was born on Staten Island into a Roman Catholic family of Irish and Italian descent.
 Fossella's great-grandfather James A. O'Leary represented Staten Island in Congress from 1935 to 1944.
 One of his uncles, Frank Fossella, was a prominent Staten Island Democrat who was a City Council member in 1985.
-His father, Vito John Fossella Sr., served in various appointed positions in the city administrations of Democratic Mayors Edward I. Koch and Abraham D. Beame, then became a successful construction engineer.
+His father, Vito John Fossella Sr., served in various appointed positions in the city administrations of Democratic Mayors Ed Koch and Abraham Beame, then became a successful construction engineer.

 Fossella, the fourth of seven children, was a basketball player at Monsignor Farrell High School, where he got his first political experience in the student council.
 He briefly played violin and percussion with the Christian pop band Sonseed.
 He attended Iona College in New Rochelle, then transferred to the Wharton School of the University of Pennsylvania, where he received a Bachelor of Science degree in economics in 1987.
 At Penn, he was a member of the Sigma Phi Epsilon fraternity.

 After college, Fossella worked as a management consultant at the accounting firm Deloitte & Touche.
 Deloitte Touche Tohmatsu was the second largest campaign contributor to Fossella in the 2006 campaign cycle and among the largest contributors in the 2008 campaign cycle.

 Fossella then attended law school.
-He received a Juris Doctor from the Fordham University School of Law in 1993, and worked as an associate at a medical malpractice defense law firm Schiavetti Begos & Nicholson.
+He received a Juris Doctor from the Fordham University School of Law in 1993 and worked as an associate at a medical malpractice defense law firm Schiavetti Begos & Nicholson.

 In 1990, Fossella married Mary Patricia Rowan.
 They have three children and live in the Great Kills neighborhood on Staten Island.
-Fossella also had a daughter out-of-wedlock in 2005 with retired Lt.
+Fossella also had a daughter out-of-wedlock in 2005 with retired U.S. Air Force Lt.
 Col. Laura Fay.
+His son Griffin ran in a 2025 special election for the New York City Council in the 51st district, placing third behind Frank Morano and Cliff Hagen.